 - Do you want to build credit for your business?
 Consider vendor accounts that report to a commercial credit reporting agency.
 Vendor accounts with net 30 payment terms are more common in this space.

-- Would you like to establish business credit with all three of the major bureaus (Dun & Bradstreet, Experian, and Equifax)?
+- Would you like to establish good business credit scores with all three of the major bureaus (Dun & Bradstreet, Experian, and Equifax)?
 You may need to open multiple vendor accounts that report to different business credit bureaus to accomplish this goal.

 - Do you need easy-approval vendor accounts because you’ve never established credit in your company’s name before?
 Finding vendors with less strict approval criteria should be a priority.